 It's important to understand that smoke is made of a hundreds of airborne particulates and gases/chemicals.
 We find that many people judge the effectiveness of an air purifier by it's ability to remove the odor.

 So, to remove the smell you will need a high quality activated carbon filter.
 In order to do a decent job you will want a high number of air changes.
 This means you should lower your expectations for the room size coverage.

 To get rid of the particles you also need a high efficiency HEPA air filter.

 What Can You Expect to Pay for an Air Purifier That Removes Smoke?

-EJ120: $899When you need a powerful, efficient, and effective air purifier for removing smoke particles from an indoor space, the EJ120 is a great option.
-This unit uses a proprietary carbon pre-filter, which helps trap the microscopic particles that create the smell of smoke.
+mod HEPA Air Purifier: $599When you need a powerful, efficient, and effective air purifier for removing smoke particles from an indoor space, the mod is a great option.
+This unit uses a proprietary carbon filter, which helps trap the microscopic particles that create the smell of smoke.

-It is also simple and easy to use, as the 5-speed digital functions give you simple control with no distracting lights that will keep you up at night.
+It is also simple and easy to use with touch screen functions that give you simple control with no distracting lights that will keep you up at night.
 The filter is easy to access, and you won’t need a complicated manual to operate the machine.

-The EJ120 also uses a medical-grade HEPA filter which has a MERV filtration rating of 17.
-It has been tested to remove 99.99% of all airborne allergens and particulate matter, so it’s effective for removing airborne pollution both large and small.
-This means smoke, but can also include mold, bacteria, dust, pet dander, and many other allergens and pollutants.
+The mod also uses a real HEPA filter which has a MERV filtration rating of 17.
+It can remove 99.6% of all airborne allergens and particulate matter, so it’s effective for removing airborne pollution both large and small.
+This means smoke, but can also include mold, bacteria, dust, pet dander, and many other allergens and pollutants

 Other Ways to Get Smoke Out of Your HomeAir purifiers are without a doubt a great way to get rid of the annoying, potentially harmful smell of smoke lingering throughout your home.
 But it’s not the only way.
 Even when using an air purifier, it helps to have a comprehensive strategy that will result in cleaner air and a pleasant-smelling home.